influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/js.md

 const bucket = 'example-bucket'
 ```

-Instantiate the InfluxDB JavaScript Client and pass in the`proxy` and `token` parameters.
+Instantiate the InfluxDB JavaScript client and pass in the `proxy` and `token` parameters.

 ```js
 const InfluxDB = new InfluxDB({proxy, token})